IsaacLatta/CGI-Web-Server/README.md

 ## Overview

-This project is a CGI-based web server written in C++.
-It is designed to handle HTTP requests and execute scripts for dynamic content generation.
-The server supports essential HTTP methods like GET and POST and is structured to allow easy addition of new methods and middlewares.
+This is a custom-built CGI web server designed to serve dynamic and static content efficiently via configurable endpoint scripts.
+It currently powers my personal website, [lattadata.com](https://lattadata.com), which is hosted on my home server.

+## Demo: Live Website
+Visit my personal website: lattadata.com

+### Web Content Repository

+To explore the HTML, CSS, JavaScript, XML configuration file, and Python scripts powering the website, check out the web content repository: [My Website](https://github.com/IsaacLatta/My-Website).
 The project is a work in progress, there are many features/limitations I intend on developing/addressing, some of which are mentioned here in the README, others in the main.cpp file.
 The current implementation serves as prototype for a configurable, role permission based cgi-like web server.

 ## Features